National Industrial Capital Allocation 2026

 Submarket discipline required: Chicago's O'Hare and West Suburbs (3.3–4.1% vacancy, $11/SF NNN) are performing differently from the South I-80 big-box belt (8.6% vacancy).
 DFW's Airport Corridor and Alliance are performing differently from southwestern DFW suburban spec product.
 Metro-level vacancy figures are not the underwriting input — submarket selection is.

 Avoid: Speculative spec in outer-ring big-box submarkets currently running 9–11% vacancy with pipeline still digesting.
-Nashville DFW southwestern submarkets, Phoenix suburban, and Atlanta south-side remain in active tenant-leverage territory.
+Nashville suburban, DFW southwestern submarkets, Phoenix suburban, and Atlanta south-side remain in active tenant-leverage territory.

 Specialty — Manufacturing-Oriented and Nearshoring Corridors